fizcris/CarND-PID-Control-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 ---
-## Parts of a PID controller
+## **Parts of a PID controller**

 ### **P** - The proportional part

 The proportional part acts on the current error.
-So this tends to overshot the system response and leads to unstoble systems quite easyly when the undamped region is crosed.
+So this tends to overshoot the system response and leads to unstable systems quite easily when the undamped region is crossed.

 ### **I** - The Integral part
-The inegral part of the controler removes steady state errors or errors made by disturbances.
-Basically sums up the previous errors to act acordingly.
-It is advised to ramp up this parameter for highly noisy systems or when errros against the set point are quite low.
+The integral part of the controller removes steady-state errors or errors made by disturbances.
+Basically sums up the previous errors to act accordingly.
+It is advised to ramp up this parameter for highly noisy systems or when errors against the setpoint are quite low.
 ### **D** - The derivative part
-The derivate part of the controler acts on the `direction` of the error, so it basically tries to dampen the Proportional part by achieving faster settling times or reducing overshoot.
+The derivate part of the controller acts on the `direction` of the error, so it basically tries to dampen the Proportional part by achieving faster settling times or reducing overshoot.

-## Feedback signal
+## **Feedback signal**
 (Images from [MIT video](https://youtu.be/4Y7zG48uHRo))

 The **cross-track error** is the source error of the PID controllers used in this project.